-Nestled in the heart of downtown San Francisco, the Loews Regency has been delighting its guests since 2015.
-Formerly the Mandarin Oriental, the Loews Regency features the highest hotel rooms in San Francisco and offers spectacular views over both San Francisco Bay and the city.
+Nestled in the heart of downtown San Francisco, the Four Seasons does not fail to impress.
+Formerly the Loews Regency, the Four Seasons features the highest hotel rooms in San Francisco and offers spectacular views over both San Francisco Bay and the city.
 The hotel somehow combines modern designs and amenities with classic features to create a timeless and elegant location.

 The hotel features 155 guest rooms, 7 suites, and over 5,000 square feet of public space that includes the famous 40th floor sky deck.
 Guests also enjoy easy access to all of the city’s major attractions, including Fisherman’s Wharf, Union Square, and the Ferry Building

 The crown jewel of Nob Hill, The Ritz-Carlton, San Francisco offers an unparalleled luxury experience for guests looking to stay in one of the Bay Area’s most iconic landmarks.
 Dating all the way back to 1909, the hotel’s central location allows its guests to walk to famous areas like Nob Hill, Union Square, and Chinatown.

 Within the walls of its neo-classical building, guests are treated to newly renovated rooms that include big screen TVs, rain showers, and all the high-end bath and beauty products you can imagine.
 There’s a tasting lounge with a spectacular and exclusive wine selection, and an enormous and fully stocked Club Level.